 - When you blend this dressing, make sure you mix it REALLY well to get rid of any chunks.
 This dressing is best served super smooth.

 - This recipe makes a huge batch of cilantro lime dressing.
 You can store it in a bottle or airtight container in the refrigerator for up to two weeks.
 Use it for salads, a dip for veggies, or as a marinade for chicken, fish, or beef.
 It’s so delicious!

 We love a good copycat recipe, and we absolutely adore anything from Cafe Rio and Costa Vida!
 As much as we love going out to eat, there’s something so comforting about creating a homemade meal in your very own kitchen so are a bunch of our most scrumptious recipes straight from our favorite restaurant.

 - The Complete Cafe Rio Pork Salad Recipe

 - Best Guacamole EVER

 How to Make Cilantro Lime Dressing (Cafe Rio Copycat)

 - In a food processor or blender, combine tomatillos, cilantro, garlic, jalapeño, lime juice, and sugar.

-- After it is blended well combine with balsamic vinaigrette in an airtight container and refrigerate for at least 2 hours (overnight is best).
+- Refrigerate for at least 2 hours (overnight is best).